-Q: When I go to the store these days there are many different kinds of salt: light salt, sea salt, table salt, Kosher salt, fine, coarse, with iodine and without.
-It's no longer just Morton's in the round box.
+Question: When I go to the store there are many different kinds of salt: light salt, sea salt, table salt, kosher salt, fine, coarse, with iodine and without.
+It's no longer just Morton Salt.
 I need a crash course.

-Lynne: Let's break it down into the basics: iodized table salt, Kosher salt, and sea salt.
-Iodized salt is mined from the land, as opposed to sea salt, and has iodide added to it.
-It comes from the days when people who lived away from coastal areas sometimes had problems with goiters because they had no iodide in their diet.
-It's inexpensive, commonly available, and the one most of us know.
+Iodized salt is mined from the land, as opposed to sea salt, and has iodine added to it.
+It comes from the days when people who lived away from coastal areas sometimes had problems with goiters because they had no iodine in their diet.
+It's inexpensive, commonly available and the one most of us know.

 2. Kosher salt

 Kosher salt also comes from the land but its structure is different -- a grain looks like a snowflake whereas a grain of regular iodized salt is shaped like a cube.
 Kosher salt is very light and is less salty tasting because there's less of it per measure.
 Connoisseurs of salt like to cook with it because it's not expensive and has a pure salt taste.

 Sea salt is from evaporated sea water and the flavor varies according to where it comes from.
 As the sea water begins to evaporate, the first crystals that form have a very fragile structure and a delicate, sweet, complex flavor.
 Taste and try sea salts because you'll find a lot of good ones available.

 I find I no longer like the taste of iodized salt -- it burns me -- and that's because I've been tasting these other salts.